 Each year we hold a luncheon for our Friends for the Future supporters.
 You’ll hear first-hand from researchers about their work and meet the Director of HMRI and the Philanthropy Team.
 You’re most welcome to also bring along a family member or friend.

 An endowed bequest is a truly meaningful and lasting way for you to make a difference that will help to improve the lives of many patients and other families – now and into the future.

 By choosing to endow your bequest, it creates an ongoing return, creating greater impact over time.

 Endowed bequests are invested in perpetuity (forever), with the capital preserved and earnings distributed annually for the nominated purpose – thereby creating a lasting legacy for generations to come.

-A general-purpose gift is the most flexible as it gives the HMRI Director, after consultation with our Scientific Advisory Board, the ability to decide which activities and projects are funded by your bequest gift or in response to changing research needs and priorities.
+A general-purpose gift is the most flexible as it gives the HMRI Director, after consultation with our Executive Team and Research Council, the ability to decide which activities and projects are funded by your bequest gift or in response to changing research needs and priorities.
 These gifts are invested in the HMRI Endowment Fund.

 If you would like to discuss leaving an endowed bequest in your Will, please contact Julia Berry on (02) 4042 0581 or fill in the form below.

 Please fill out the form below or call Julia Berry on (02) 4042 0581 or 1300 993 822.